Learned, uncertainty-driven adaptive acquisition for photon-efficient scanning microscopy

-We presented a method to utilize learned, distribution-free uncertainty quantification for multi-image denoising and proposed an adaptive acquisition technique based on the learned uncertainty.
-We demonstrated both methods on experimental MPM SHG measurements, showing a 120$\times$ decrease in total scanning time and a 120$\times$ decrease in total light dose while successfully recovering fine structures and outperforming existing denoising benchmarks.
-These speed and total light dose improvements are significant and demonstrate an important step towards faster and gentler MPM, which will enable the imaging of a new class of interesting samples and lead to new scientific insights and advances.
+These speed and total light dose improvements are significant and demonstrate an important step towards faster and gentler scanning microscopy, which will enable the imaging of a new class of interesting samples and lead to new scientific insights and advances.

 Furthermore, we demonstrate how deep learning methods for microscopy can be designed to be trustworthy by building in uncertainty quantification to provide error bars for each prediction.
-To the best of our knowledge, we are the first to utilize distribution-free uncertainty quantification for a denoising task.
+Our method successfully identified model hallucinations, which were reduced by taking more measurements or adaptively rescanning the most uncertain regions of the sample.
+Our method of quantifying uncertainty provides guarantees for the reliability of the prediction.
 Uncertainty quantification should become standard practice when using deep-learning techniques for scientific and medical imaging to reduce hallucinations and build confidence in image predictions.
 We believe that the distribution-free learned uncertainty quantification presented here is an attractive path toward this due to its ease of use, fast computational time, and statistical guarantees.

 Our uncertainty-driven adaptive acquisition technique stands out from existing methods in that it is both sample and algorithm-informed.
 This tight coupling means that we choose to acquire new measurements not only based on the sample, but also based on how well the algorithm is performing on our measurements.
+Additionally, our model is generalizable in that it was trained on the FMD dataset, but demonstrates expected performance in the experimentally acquired MPM dataset.
 To the best of our knowledge, we are the first to propose adaptive acquisition based on algorithm uncertainty.
-We believe this sort of technique will become widespread for efficient, adaptive computational imaging systems that design their sampling scheme in an optimal, sample and algorithm-informed way.
+We believe such techniques will become widespread for efficient, adaptive computational imaging systems that design their sampling scheme in an optimal, sample and algorithm-informed way.